-All hospitality venues including bars, restaurants and nightclubs will be required to close by midnight from Thursday November 18.
+All hospitality venues will be required to close by midnight from Thursday November 18.

 In a statement published on its website, the Licensed Vintners Association (LVA) said, "The Licensed Vintners Association (LVA) has called on the government to immediately reintroduce COVID supports for the late night sector and also develop practical longer term solutions for hospitality.
 This follows the news that the government is to reimpose restrictions on the late night industry with all hospitality venues now required to trade no later than midnight from Thursday.